ScarlettZ98/175-Maze-RL-Project-GitPage/index.md

 ## Project Summary

-Inspired by the video _[Tabular Q learning using Malmo in Minecraft](https://www.youtube.com/watch?v=Iloh8MV-WvY&t=101s)_, we want to develop a smart agent which can walk around a maze and reach the goal with the smallest cost.
+Inspired by the video _[Tabular Q learning using Malmo in Minecraft](https://www.youtube.com/watch?v=Iloh8MV-WvY&t=101s)_, we want to develop a smart agent which can walk around a complex maze and reach the goal with the smallest cost.

 Our agent should be able to:

 *   Take the current view of the game and return an action among moving left, moving right, moving forward, moving backward, or attacking.
-*   Keep a memory of explored positions and their values
-*   Update values of an explored position
+*   Find an optimal path through the maze in a given amount of time.

 The maze is a 20x20 square plain surrounded by lava.
-The goals are represented as diamonds.
-The goal can show up anywhere on the map.
-The agent must reach one of the diamonds in order to succeed.
+The goal is represented as a diamond block.
+The start and goal states are placed on opposite edges to one another.
+The agent must reach the diamond in order to succeed.
 There are also trees as obstacles, which require the agent to either avoid them or destroy them.
 Up to 40% of the maze can be trees.

 ![pixil-frame-0 (1).png](https://i.loli.net/2020/01/28/ITBt6QsxLJgvN9V.png)

 _Figure 1.
 Example of Maze.
 Red: Lava, Brown: Tree, Blue: Goals, Grey: Agent_

-When the agent reaches one of the diamonds or steps into the lava, the game restarts.
+When the agent reaches the diamond block or steps into the lava, the game restarts.

 ## Evaluation Plan